• Help & Advice

 Give yourself a break.
 Be nice to yourself and don’t listen to people who give you a hard time.

 Take your time, be kind to each other and listen to your body.
-It might take a while, but most people that experience pain during sex get past it and go on to have great sex lives.
+It might take a while, but most people that experience pain during sex find ways of overcoming, managing or working around it.

 Pain during your first time having sex